 Ticks belong to the spider family (arachnids) as you can see on the eight legs of an adult tick.
 Insects only have six legs and many species have wings too.

-A tick is a small spider-like animal that feeds on the blood of other animals.
-Ticks go through different stages of development at each stage it needs at least one meal of blood to molt to the next stage.
+Ticks go through different stages of development.
+At each stage, they will need at least one meal of blood to progress to the next stage.

 The sexless Nymph can spend months or years free-living in the undergrowth waiting again for another host and for another blood meal, after which again it will detach itself from the host.
 Depending on the tick species it may go through several nymph stages before it molts into a sexually mature adult tick.